Updated: Nov 18

 Ok, now you are armed with some knowledge to choose an appropriate diet for your pet!
 There are a few specific requirements for puppies that I wanted to mention.

 Large Breed Puppies

 Our veterinary school training in nutrition was pretty limited, but the one thing that was stressed was that large breed puppies cannot be fed like small breed puppies.
 Large breed puppies should also not be fed like adult dogs!
-A few important things to consider is that large breed puppies should not be over fed, as there is an increase in orthopedic conditions when the puppies bones and body grow to quickly.
+A few important things to consider is that large breed puppies should not be over fed, as there is an increase in orthopedic conditions when the puppies bones and body grow too quickly.
 Large breed puppies should not be fed a high-protein/grain-free diet, because these diets will not have appropriate calcium levels and they tend to be much higher in calories.
 The diet should not say "All Life Stages" and along with AAFCO labeling it should read "Large Breed Puppy" on the packaging.

 Note: I do not receive any monetary gains from my recommendations below.
 This is for the readers' benefit only!